JMHOO/planet-insight/README.md

 A cloud-based deep learning and hyperparameter optimization platform.

-It contains a restful service, dockerized training worker, and a WebUI build upon restful service.
+It contains a RESTful service, dockerized training worker, and a WebUI build upon RESTful service.

 ### Features: